cscorley/dissertation/chapters/3_method/0_method.md

 # Methodology

-In this chapter, I outline the proposed work and methodologies used for each.
+In this chapter, we outline the proposed work and methodologies used for each.
-First, I will give a brief reasoning to why I believe changesets will work.
-Second, I will cover work on the application of topic models for feature location.
-I will follow up with work on the application of topic models for developer identification.
+First, I will give a brief reasoning to why changesets are a good choice for a training corpus.
+Second, we discuss the datasets and benchmarks used throughout this work.
+Next, we describe the approach for an application of topic models for feature location.
+We will then discuss work on the application of topic models for developer identification.
 Finally, I will discuss an approach which can use a singular topic model for both of these tasks.

 ## Why changesets?